 How much advance notice must a landlord provide in Kansas?

 The lease agreement will often specify the landlord’s ability to end the tenancy.
-Additionally, in most circumstances, the landlord must provide you at least 30 days’ notice if they decide not to renew your lease.
+Additionally, in most circumstances, the landlord must provide you with at least 30 days’ notice if they decide not to renew your lease.

-Is Kansas a landlord friendly state?
+Is Kansas a landlord-friendly state?

 Kansas is generally considered to be a landlord-friendly state.
 The state has relatively few restrictions on landlords’ ability to evict tenants, and the legal process for eviction is generally considered to be quick and efficient.
 Additionally, Kansas has relatively high rents compared to other states in the region, which can make it an attractive place for landlords to do business.